djblue/portal/README.md

 ### Deployment

-To deploy to a release to [clojars](https://clojars.org/djblue/portal), bump the [version](https://github.com/djblue/portal/blob/master/Makefile#L5) and do:
+To deploy to a release to [clojars](https://clojars.org/djblue/portal), do:

+    bb tag
-    make set-version deploy
+    bb deploy